 Tokyo Subway, Japan

 For decades, the 8.7 million people who ride in the Tokyo Subway system each day were enough to make it the world's busiest metro, but times (and China) have changed.
 It's important to note, however, that this figure does not include the dozens of private and public railway lines Tokyo's 30+ million residents use to commute every day.
 It's also interesting to note that while 6.4 million passengers ride the Tokyo Metro's nine lines each day, the other 2.3 million ride exclusively on the four-line Toei Metro, which uses a separate ticketing system entirely.
-One way to make navigating Tokyo's complicated subway easier is to purchase PASMO or SUICA stored value cards, which work across all systems.
+One way to ease the task of navigating Tokyo's complicated metro, which is still one of the world's busiest subway systems, is to purchase PASMO or SUICA stored value cards, which work across all systems.

 Guangzhou Metro, China